-The Bank's market risk exposures mainly arise from non-trading portfolios which comprise positions that related to the interest rate risk management of our banking assets and liabilities, financial investments designated as financial assets measured at Fair Value through Other Comprehensive Income ("FVOCI"), financial assets measured at amortised cost and exposures arising from our daily risk management operations.
+The Group's market risk exposures mainly arise from non-trading portfolios which comprise positions that related to the interest rate risk management of our assets and liabilities, financial investments designated as financial assets measured at fair value through other comprehensive income ("FVOCI"), financial assets measured at amortised cost and exposures arising from our daily risk management operations.

-The Bank has formulated market risk management policy to identify, measure, monitor, control, and report on the market risk, where appropriate, to allocate adequate capital to cover those risks.
+The Group has formulated market risk management policy to identify, measure, monitor, control, and report on the market risk, where appropriate, to allocate adequate capital to cover those risks.

-Risk appetite has been defined in accordance with the Bank's business strategies and objectives to govern the market risk activities and under the approved risk appetite, risk limits and management action triggers are set with reference to the nature, volume of transaction and risk appetite of the Bank.
-Market Risk Appetite is approved by the Board and the market risk limits are approved by the RC.
+Risk appetite has been defined in accordance with the Group's business strategies and objectives to govern the market risk activities and under the approved risk appetite, risk limits and management action triggers are set with reference to the nature, volume of transaction and risk appetite of the Group.
+Market Risk Appetite is approved by the Board and the market risk limits are approved by the Risk Committee ("RC").
 Various systems are employed to facilitate the calculation, measurement, analysis and reporting of market risk and risk reports are prepared for different level of governance on a regular basis.
 Through different policies, sensitivity analysis, stress testing and limit structures, market risk analysis is conducted on different dimensions, including but not limited to risk factors, concentration, currencies and duration in the form of potential loss and impact to capital adequacy.

-11 Market Risk (continued)
+11 Market risk (continued)